 3. Know Which Style of Air Plant You Have

-Air plants have many different varieties, but all varieties have one of two types of leaves.
+Air plants have many different varieties, but all varieties have 1 of 2 types of leaves.
 The first type of leaf is a coated leaf.

 These leaves have a white, dusty coating on them.
 This lets you know the variety of air plant you have comes from a dryer climate.